ypaulsussman/yblog/content/other_peoples_lines.md

 There is no order in the world around us, we must adapt ourselves to the requirements of chaos instead.
 It is hard to adapt to chaos, but it can be done.
 I am living proof of that: It can be done. -Kurt Vonnegut

-I have been a soreheaded occupant of a file drawer labeled “Science Fiction” ... and I would like out, particularly since so many serious critics regularly mistake the drawer for a urinal. -Kurt Vonnegut
+I have been a soreheaded occupant of a file drawer labeled "Science Fiction" ... and I would like out, particularly since so many serious critics regularly mistake the drawer for a urinal. -Kurt Vonnegut

 Which brings us to the arts, whose purpose, in common with astrology, is to use frauds in order to make human beings seem more wonderful than they really are.
 Dancers show us human beings who move much more gracefully than human beings really move.
 Films and books and plays show us people talking much more entertainingly than people really talk, make paltry human enterprises seem important.
 Singers and musicians show us human beings making sounds far more lovely than human beings really make.
 Architects give us temples in which something marvelous is obviously going on.
 Actually, practically nothing is going on inside.
 And on and on. -Kurt Vonnegut